PMET-public/module-data-install/README.md

 *example* - `{{pageid key="new-home-page"}}`

 ## Troubleshooting
-The Data Installer should handle most problems by reporting back as much information as possible, while continuing on with other data types.
+The Data Installer should handle most problems by logging as much information as possible, while continuing on with other data types.
 For example it may skip a file or specific row in a file if it encounters an issue.

 Information about skipped rows or files will be displayed in the terminal when using a CLI import.
 Also standard importer information will be available for products, customers, advanced pricing and msi.
 This will include imported rows, invalid rows, etc.

-For all methods, the same information is written in var/logs/data_installer.log.
+For all methods, the same information is written in `var/logs/data_installer.log`.
 If it was a UI Upload or a GraphQL initiated import, the log information can be retreived via GraphQL query.